Jolin-Kan/KJ-NOTE/C programing language 匯總版（待校验).md

 2. char** ----> a pointer point to another pointer == form an array

-it means we have a pointer called string and this pointer(string) point to another pointer.That pointer point to a character.
+it means we have a pointer called string and this pointer(string)  to another pointer.That pointer point to a character.

 look at 1&3: